-The Mom Tribe Bible Study meets at First Presbyterian Church on Tuesday mornings at 9:15am and welcomes new moms to come join the group.
+The Mom Tribe Bible Study meets at First Presbyterian Church of Lakeland and welcomes new moms to come join the group.
 Coffee, snacks and FREE childcare are provided.
 Visit their Facebook Group for more details.

 Bible Study Fellowship (BSF) is a free, interdenominational, in-depth Bible study that helps people know God and equips them to serve the Church effectively throughout the world.
-Meets at Medulla Baptist Thursdays 9:15 AM-10:45 AM.
+Meets at Medulla Baptist in Lakeland.
 Women of all ages and Children 0-5 are welcome.
 Visit their Facebook page for more details.

-MOPS and MOMSnext have a 40+ year history of bringing moms together, face to face.
+MOPS has a 40+ year history of bringing moms together, face to face.
 Whether you are a soon-to-be mom, first-time mom or seventh-time mom, you are welcome at MOPS.
 Whether you are an adoptive mom, young mom, seasoned mom, foster mom, stepmom or any other type of mom, you are welcome at MOPS.
 A MOPS meeting typically includes practical teaching through speakers, demonstrations and videos.
 You’ll get to have honest conversations with other moms who understand the joys and frustrations of motherhood.
-There is a minimal cost to join a MOPS Group ($50 or less for the year).
+There is a minimal cost to join a MOPS Group ($100 or less for the year).

 Moms who sweat together stay together, right??

-Workout options with child care include the YMCA, Crossfit OCI, Just Move North Lakeland and Just Move South Lakeland, and LA Fitness.
-With the kids taken care of you can strike up a conversation with another mom and not worry about being interrupted!
+Local workout facilities, exercise classes, and gyms with child care include the YMCA, Burn Bootcamp South Lakeland, Crossfit OCI, Just Move North Lakeland and Just Move South Lakeland.
+With the kids taken care of, you can strike up a conversation with another mom and not worry about being interrupted!